3 Questions for Better Decisions

 - Yeah, last time.
 This time feels different.
 But I was confident last time too.

-- I was wrong about my career field.
-I never thought I’d end up here.
+- I was wrong about my career field and never thought I’d end up here.

 - I said I’d never live here.
 But here I am.